 Montserrat, island and overseas territory of the United Kingdom.
 The pear-shaped island is also known as the “Emerald Isle of the Caribbean,” in part because of its formerly large population of people who originated from Ireland.
-The island is quiet an amazing experience with lush hillsides, white beaches and coconut palms with ideal suntan weather all year long.
+The island is quite an amazing experience with lush hillsides, white beaches, and coconut palms with ideal suntan weather all year long.

 Soufrière Hills Volcano